-One of Canada's great short story writers, Alistair MacLeod, has died, CBC News reports.
+One of Canada's great short story writers, Alistair MacLeod died on April 20, 2014.
 He was 77 years old.

-MacLeod was born in North Battleford, Saskatchewan, but moved to Cape Breton, Nova Scotia when he was 10 years old.
+MacLeod was born in North Battleford, Saskatchewan on July 20, 1936.
+He moved to Cape Breton, Nova Scotia when he was 10 years old.
 Cape Breton would influence much of his work, and MacLeod would go on to be a major influence in the island's arts and culture.

 His works included the short story collections The Lost Salt Gift of Blood and As Birds Bring Forth the Sun and Other Stories and the novel No Great Mischief.
 No Great Mischief won the International IMPAC Dublin Literary Award, 2001.
 MacLeod was was appointed an Officer of the Order of Canada in 2008.

 "All of us are better when we're loved."